OrdinaryMagician/aliceinuserland/README.md

 As long as you're not being rude I accept any suggestions about optimizing and/or cleaning the code.

+If you're being rude I will respond with more rudeness.
+I might also seem to discard your suggestions, but you'll see later that I might accept them if they ARE reasonable.

-Right now I'd like to thank the people of /g/, mostly from the #/g/sicp IRC channel (nice place, BTW), their advice has really served me well.
+Right now I'd like to thank the people of /g/, mostly from the #/g/sicp IRC channel (nice place most of the time), their advice has really served me well.

 ## Coding style and standards